-We believe that learning modern world languages will not only improve your child’s academic performance, but will also develop his or her cultural insight.
+We believe that learning modern world languages will not only improve your child’s academic performance, but will also develop their cultural insight.
 The ability to speak more than one language and having well-developed intercultural awareness are hallmarks of the global citizen.

 Learning a language builds oral and written proficiency in that language while providing cognitive benefits your child will carry through life.
 Multilingualism optimizes brain function and keeps the brain flexible and ready to learn well into adulthood.
 Learning other languages is a key part of TNCS academics.

 TNCS’s international staff brings a multitude of talent to our classrooms.